-PlayStation 5 Pro specs, release date, rumours and features
+PlayStation 5 Pro rumours and details: What we know about the PS5 Pro so far

 PS5 Pro price and release date

-The biggest factor around a potential PS5 Pro for many people will be what price tag Sony attaches to it - since the £450 or $499 PS5 is still so hard to come by, if the PS5 Pro eventually appears at a higher price it might be hard to justify spending more on it.
+The biggest factor around a potential PS5 Pro for many people will be what price tag PlayStation attaches to it.

+The current PS5 costs £450 / $499 / €499 but is still hugely popular, so there are more than enough gamers happy to pay the top whack for one.

-Taking the PS4's generation of consoles as our example, the PS4 Pro has consistently sat at around £100 or $100 more than the base PS4, even as those prices have been steadily cut, to maintain the angle that it is the higher-powered and more premium option.
+That and considering the PS4 Pro consistently sat at around £100 / $100 / €100 more than the base PS4 for their respective lifespans, suggests you could be expected to cough up a similar amount more.

-However, by the time it launched, the original PS4 had a lower price, so we'd assume Sony might follow the same track and release the PS5 Pro at the exact same price as the PS5, while making the base model cheaper.
+It could be though that Sony releases the PS5 Pro at the exact same price as the PS5, while making the base model cheaper, much like it did with PS4.

-When exactly this might happen is a long shot, but we can't see it hitting shelves before late 2023, frankly.
-Given the huge shortage of materials that it's working with, Sony still can't make enough PS5s to meet demand.
-Whether it will want to muddy the waters with a new model so quickly is anyone's guess.
+In terms of release date, it has been suggested that Sony will follow a similar three-year release gap as it did with the PS4 Pro model.
+In fact, one report in January 2023 suggested it could even come as soon as spring this year.
+However, we suspect, considering the popularity of the standard PS5 and the fact that stock has been hard to come by in the last couple of years, that's unlikely.

+Indeed, the RedGamingTech YouTube channel's sources confirmed exactly that.
+Although it could slip to early-2024, it suggested that it could hit a late-2023 release window.

 PS5 Pro design